Jello Biafra: Lawsuit and reunion activities

-In a May 2025 interview with Guitar World, East Bay Ray discussed a potential reunion with Jello Biafra saying that he and Klaus Fluoride were open to a reunion however it would never happen and that Biafra was to blame.
+In a May 2025 interview with Guitar World, East Bay Ray discussed a potential reunion with Jello Biafra saying that he and Klaus Flouride were open to a reunion however it would never happen and that Biafra was to blame.
 He said that over the years lucrative offers such as one in 2017 from Riot Fest were proposed to the band but Biafra was against it.
 “It’s not an issue for me or Klaus.
 It’s Biafra that turns down any offers for us to do something; we don’t have any problem.”
-East Bay Ray went on criticize Biafra's post Dead Kennedys career and how Biafra took credit for writing most of the band's songs in which he took exception to Biafra's claims by saying “We actually wrote as a band, where in effect, due to the chemistry between us, it was a case of two and two equaling five.
+East Bay Ray went on to criticize Biafra's post Dead Kennedys career and how Biafra took credit for writing most of the band's songs in which he took exception to Biafra's claims by saying “We actually wrote as a band, where in effect, due to the chemistry between us, it was a case of two and two equaling five.
 None of us has had a solo career that was bigger than Dead Kennedys, which, to me, shows the power of a bunch of talented people getting together and creating something that was far greater than the sum of its parts.
 Jello didn’t bring in the songs.
-I know he’s created the myth that he wrote them all, but the question here is that if he did, why didn’t he ever do anything significant after leaving the band?,” adding, “Iggy left the Stooges and had a career; ditto Lou Reed with the Velvet Underground or Morrissey with the Smiths.
+I know he’s created the myth that he wrote them all, but the question here is that if he did, why didn’t he ever do anything significant after leaving the band?,” adding, “Iggy left The Stooges and had a career; ditto Lou Reed with the Velvet Underground or Morrissey with the Smiths.
 Where’s Biafra’s solo career with a bunch of great songs?
 The songs were written in numerous different ways.
 “Holiday in Cambodia” started as a jam in the rehearsal studio” he said.

 Biafra, in a 2012 interview with the Tampa Bay Times, stated he was not happy with the current direction of his former bandmates, nor did he want to restart Dead Kennedys for nostalgia purposes: